 5. The analysis of movement of the cardiac tissue on micropatterned PEGDA- and CNT-GelMA hydrogels

 To analyze the movement of the actuator, we took videos of the membrane without an Au microelectrode while applying an electric field using carbon rod electrode.
 Figure 4d showed some frames taken from the contraction records.
 It was clearly visible that the manta-shaped actuator was bending the wings as expected.
 The tail was balancing the structure by straightening up a little and the wings were strongly closing in the middle.
-Some of the membranes showed a rotating movement while contracting due to misaligned micropatterned CNT-GelMA and PEGDA hydrogels (Figure 4e).
+Some of the membranes showed a rotating movement while contracting due to misaligned micropatterned CNT-GelMA and PEGDA hydrogels (Figure 4e and video 1).
 In this case, the movement was less defined compared to the previous one but still the contraction was strong enough to let it actuate a rotating movement.
 The total time to complete an entire circle was around 45 s.

 6. The characterization of the cardiomyocytes on the multi-layered soft robot and control of beating behavior by electrical stimulation